ftso-eu/sgb-allowance/README.md

 You can check if the latest one is not zero and set it to zero clicking on "Revoke".

-## Add a dapp to the list
-Submit an [issue](https://github.com/ftso-eu/sgb-allowance/issues) to add a spender address to a dApp friendly name.

 ## Credits
 This is a fork of https://github.com/James-Sangalli/eth-allowance